 |Diabetes 1 and 2||Multiple Sclerosis||Crohn's disease|

 |Cold & Flu||Inflammatory Bowel Disease||Tuberculosis|

 The IDEAL Way to Optimize Your Vitamin D Levels

-While this article is focused on the two types of oral vitamin D supplementation, it's important to realize that the IDEAL way to optimize your vitamin D levels is through appropriate sun or safe tanning bed exposure.
+While this article is focused on the two types of oral vitamin D supplementation, it's important to realize that the IDEAL way to optimize your vitamin D levels is through appropriate sun.
 While your skin does create vitamin D3 in response to sun light, which is theoretically the same as the D3 you get from an oral supplement, there's cause to believe that the vitamin D created from sun exposure may have additional health benefits, and here's why:

 - When you expose your skin to the sun, your skin also synthesizes high amounts of cholesterol sulfate, which is very important for heart and cardiovascular health.
 In fact, according to research by Dr. Stephanie Seneff, high LDL and subsequent heart disease may in fact be a symptom of cholesterol sulfate deficiency.
 Sulfur deficiency also promotes obesity and related health problems like diabetes